New restaurant plan for old Laois post office

 AN OLD post office looks set to enjoy a new lease of life, with plans to convert the long-vacant building into a large café/restaurant.

-The former post office on Portarlington’s Main Street has lain empty for over eight years, since An Post moved the business to SuperValu in September 2017.
+The former post office on Portarlington’s Main Street has lain empty for over eight years, since An Post moved the service to the town’s SuperValu supermarket.

-A planning application newly lodged with Laois Co Council envisages an extensive café/restaurant in the former post office building, also taking in the ground floor of the adjacent three-storey Georgian house and a rear outdoor space.
+A planning application newly lodged with Laois Co Council envisages a café/restaurant in the former post office building, extending into the ground floor of the adjacent three-storey Georgian house and a rear outdoor space.

-The application submitted by Annette Dunne seeks permission for change of use of the former post office to a café/restaurant, together with use of the ground floor of the house to give an additional floor area of 27m².
+Applicant Annette Dunne is seeking the council’s stamp of approval for conversion of the former post office into a café/restaurant, together with use of the ground floor of the house to give an additional floor area of 27m².

 The imposing five-bedroom home and single-storey former post office went on the market last April with local auctioneer Tom McDonald, with an asking price of €350,000.

-Auctioneers’ evocative photographs show that the high-ceiling interior of the post office has remained untouched since the front door closed, with counters and post sorting shelves still in place.
+Auctioneers’ evocative photographs show that the high-ceilinged interior of the post office remained untouched since the front door closed in September 2017, with counters and post sorting shelves still in place.

 The entire property includes a large walled rear garden and a variety of outbuildings.
 Under the plans, the property would be bounded by a new 2.1m capped stone wall, to create a 25m² rear outdoor space.

-Both the house and the old post office are protected structures.
+Both the house and old post office are protected structures in a prominent location in the town centre.
 The planning application was submitted this week and a council decision is due in January 2026.